All Episodes

 We will see more cases.

-But it's important to remember for the vast majority of individuals who contract the novel coronavirus, they will experience mild to moderate symptoms, and their treatment will be to remain at home, treating their symptoms the way they would a severe cold or the flu.
+But it's important to remember: for the vast majority of individuals who contract the novel coronavirus, they will experience mild to moderate symptoms, and their treatment will be to remain at home, treating their symptoms the way they would a severe cold or the flu.

 For some individuals, a smaller percentage, especially those who may be medically fragile, they will require medical attention, including possibly hospitalization.

-All right, that of course, the daily updating of the coronavirus.
+All right, that, of course, the daily updating of the coronavirus.

 I know a lot of fear and a lot of panic has set in in the minds and hearts of many people.

-One thing we should all be proud of that we have mobilized the best scientists, the best researchers in the world at the highest level.
+One thing we should all be proud of is that we have mobilized the best scientists, the best researchers in the world at the highest level.

 We will lead the world ultimately.